qixwang/mc-docs.zh-cn/articles/data-factory/join-azure-ssis-integration-runtime-virtual-network.md

 $DataFactoryName = "[your data factory name]"
 $AzureSSISName = "[your Azure-SSIS IR name]"
 # Virtual network info: Classic or Azure Resource Manager
-$VnetId = "[your virtual network resource ID or leave it empty]" # REQUIRED if you use an Azure SQL Database server with IP firewall rules/virtual network service endpoints or a managed instance with private endpoint to host SSISDB, or if you require access to on-premises data without configuring a self-hosted IR.
+$VnetId = "[your virtual network resource ID or leave it empty]" # REQUIRED if you use an Azure SQL Database server with IP firewall rules/virtual network service endpoints to host SSISDB, or if you require access to on-premises data without configuring a self-hosted IR.
 We recommend an Azure Resource Manager virtual network, because classic virtual networks will be deprecated soon.
-$SubnetName = "[your subnet name or leave it empty]" # WARNING: Use the same subnet as the one used for your Azure SQL Database server with virtual network service endpoints, or a different subnet from the one used for your managed instance with a private endpoint
+$SubnetName = "[your subnet name or leave it empty]" # WARNING: Use the same subnet as the one used for your Azure SQL Database server with virtual network service endpoints
 # Public IP address info: OPTIONAL to provide two standard static public IP addresses with DNS name under the same subscription and in the same region as your virtual network
 $FirstPublicIP = "[your first public IP address resource ID or leave it empty]"
 $SecondPublicIP = "[your second public IP address resource ID or leave it empty]"